-The Partnership derived from one mutual fund company 20% of its total revenue for both the three month periods ended March 25, 2016 and March 27, 2015.
+The Partnership derived from one mutual fund company, and the funds it advised, 20% of its total revenue for both the three and six month periods ended June 24, 2016 and June 26, 2015.
 The revenue generated from this company relates to business conducted with the Partnership's U.S. segment.
 Significant reductions in revenue due to regulatory reform or other changes to the Partnership's relationship with this mutual fund company could have a material impact on the Partnership's results of operations.